CloudReactor/cloudreactor-procwrapper/README.md

 monitored by CloudReactor, which will send notifications if a service Task goes down or a Task does not run on schedule.

-The module reports to the API server that auto-created Tasks are passive, unless you specify the `--force-task-passive` commmand-line option or set the environment variable `PROC_WRAPPER_TASK_IS_PASSIVE` to `FALSE`.
+The module reports to the Task Management server that auto-created Tasks are passive, unless you specify the `--force-task-passive` commmand-line option or set the environment variable `PROC_WRAPPER_TASK_IS_PASSIVE` to `FALSE`.
 If a Task uses the Unknown Execution Method, it must be marked as passive,